semaphoreci/docs/tour_caching.md

 ```

 This example generates a `VERSION` environment variable based on
 `package.json`.
-This way caches will be invalidated and updated
+This invalidates the cache and updates correctly as
-correctly as `package.json` changes.
-The approach applies to other
+`package.json` changes.
+The approach applies to other languages and
-languages and uses cases as well.
+uses cases as well.

-Also note that `cache store` must be called before `cache restore`.
+`cache store` must be called before `cache restore`.
+This is why the
-This is why the example uses a block to fill the cache, then use the
+example uses a block to warm the cache, then uses the cache in
-cache in subsequent blocks.
+subsequent blocks.

+That wraps up the tour.
+We've covered configuring pipelines,
+installing software, using databases, setting environment variables,
+managing secrets, and connecting pipelines with promotions, and
+caching dependencies.
+You're ready to start shipping with SeamphoreCI.